MegavexNetwork/scoreboard-library/README.md

 teamManager.addPlayer(player); // Player will be added to the global TeamInfo

 // You can change the TeamInfo like this:
-TeamInfo newTeamInfo = TeamInfo.teamInfo();
+TeamInfo newTeamInfo = TeamInfo.teamInfo(); // Creates a blank TeamInfo
 team.teamInfo(player, newTeamInfo);
 ```

-There's an example plugin [here](https://github.com/MegavexNetwork/scoreboard-library-example).
+See the [example plugin](https://github.com/MegavexNetwork/scoreboard-library-example) for more examples.

 ## Notes

 - When a player leaves, they will be automatically removed from any Sidebar or TeamManager they were in to prevent a
   memory leak.
-- One player cannot have more than 1 Sidebar or TeamManager at the same time, it will throw an exception (atleast for
+- One player cannot have more than one Sidebar or TeamManager at the same time, it will throw an exception (atleast for
   now).
 - Not thread-safe and should only be used from the main thread (atleast for now).